swojtasiak/jsrdbg/README.md

 client level just in order to communicate with concrete context instance.
 The last one holds debugger engine configuration parameters JSDbgEngineOptions.

-When the installation is completed you have you debugger engine up and running, but we need a way to do some interaction with it.
+When the installation is completed you have your debugger engine up and running, but we need a way to do some interaction with it.
 Protocol mentioned before is responsible for exposing communication interface.
 In our case it's TCP/IP protocol, so the next thing we have to do is to start the TCP/IP server